Some cat parents can mark the coming of spring by the amount of cat hair covering their home.

 Short-haired cats with a double coat can get by with a little less brushing than long-haired cats, and those with a single coat can do with even less.
-But it’s important to maintain regular grooming sessions, especially this time of year.
+But it’s important to maintain regular grooming sessions, especially during spring shedding season.

 You can find a highly rated bristle brush on Amazon here.

 With cat hair of any length, it’s a good idea to follow up with a slicker brush.
 These have smaller bristles and are ideal for collecting cat fur before it starts blowing around the house.

 It’ll help grab the hair that you’ve been dislodging with other brushing.

 You can find a great slicker brush on Amazon here.

 Brushing helps keep your cat’s coat and skin healthy by removing dead hair and mats or knots that can rub and cause injuries or hot spots that are open to infection.
 It also allows you to collect the fur before your cat sheds it around your home.

 During this time of year, it’s especially important to have an army of lint rollers at your disposal.
 This will help you leave the house without looking like you hugged a werewolf.